stevana/stateful-pbt-with-fakes/README.md

    [helps](https://citeseerx.ist.psu.edu/document?repid=rep1&type=pdf&doi=5ae25681ff881430797268c5787d7d9ee6cf542c)
    adoption:

-   > Thomas Arts and I have founded a start-up, Quviq AB, to develop and market
+   > "Thomas Arts and I have founded a start-up, Quviq AB, to develop and market
    > Quviq QuickCheck.
 Interestingly, this is the second implementation of
    > QuickCheck for Erlang.
 The first was presented at the Erlang User
    > Conference in 2003, and made available on the web.
 Despite enthusiasm at